Army-Navy Watch Party, Dec 14, 2024

-The Chapter Oktoberfest Celebration will happen at the 57th Fighter Group Restaurant on Friday October 25th 2024 at 18:30
+The Chapter Oktoberfest Celebration happened at the 57th Fighter Group Restaurant on Friday October 25th 2024 at 18:30

 July Board Meeting: